ricardoquesada/c64-c128-erasoft/README.md

 * Credits: self
 * Instructions:
     * This is a "Terminate-And-Stay-Resident" program.
 While resident, you can do whatever you want, like saving the charset to disk using `BSAVE`.
-    * F1: Apply changes made in the char editor
+    * F1: Save changes made in the char editor
     * F2: Save Screen RAM to `$3000`
     * F3: Rotate clock-wise
     * F4: Flip Horizontally
     * F5: Invert
     * F6: Clean
-    * F7: Display the selected char in the editor
+    * F7: Load the selected char in the editor
     * F8: Load Screen RAM from `$3000`
     * Joy 2: Up,Down,Left,Right: Scroll the editor data
     * Joy 2: Button + Up, Button + Down: Move the split screen up or down
-    * Joy 1: Up: Display the editor frame
+    * Alt or Joy 1: Up: Display the editor frame

 ## The Race